Board of Directors

 Jessica Figenholtz, AIA

-As Director of Higher Education Planning, Jessica is focused on enhancing educational experiences and outcomes in the rapidly evolving education landscape.
+As Higher Education Leader at Perkins+Will, Jessica is focused on enhancing educational experiences and outcomes in the rapidly evolving education landscape.
 She believes in developing innovative strategies that creatively integrate design, business and learning environments.
-Jessica is a widely-recognized expert in higher education design with more than 13 years of professional experience.
+Jessica is a widely-recognized expert in higher education design with more than 15 years of professional experience.
 She has developed long-term relationships with some of the world's top higher education institutions.

 Known for her agility in operating within multiple practice areas, including higher education, K-12, retail, and commercial interiors, Jessica is regarded for her thorough understanding of the client and project context.
 She is deeply involved in planning, redevelopment, and sustainability - and believes that design should deliver impact, create value and transform lives for today's learner and future generations to come.